ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex01.md

 {% include rational_example_header.html %}

 # Overview

 In this first article, we will first explain what the `Rational` class is supposed to do, i.e. provide an abstraction for a rational number.

-We'll show a class with a `main` method that can be a simple "driver" class&mdash;one that illustrates how to invoke the constructor for the `Rational` class, and then invoke one or more of the methods of the object instance.

-That main class will illustrate how to get simple integer parameters from the command line via the `args` parameter to main (the equivalent of `argc`/`argv` in C/C++).
+We'll then show some Java code with two classes: starter code for a `Rational` class, and a driver class

+The code will be presented in a repository of source code ("repo") for short that is stored using the `git` version control system, a free and open source software package for version control.

+This `git` repo is hosted as open source on [github.com](https://github.com), a commerical company (acquired by Microsoft in 2018) that provides cloud-based hosting for `git` repositories, plus other web-based tools for software development.

+This lesson will not include a full discussion of git/github&mdash;just the briefest overview of the minimal information needed to make use of the code in this repo.

+## `Rational.java`: starter code for a Java class

-We'll also provide a "stub" `Rational` class that has the minimum we need to get started:
+The starting point `Rational` class that has the minimum we need to get started, mostly in "stub" form:

 * private instance variables for `numerator` and `denominator`